 Comic Relief is a British charity, founded in 1985 by Lenny Henry and Richard Curtis, with a vision of a just world, free from poverty.
 Using comedy to help raise awareness and funds for those in need.
 The US Comic Relief aids the homeless and people in need, particularly in regards to disaster relief.
-The UK Comic Relief is commited to helping end poverty and social injustice in the UK and around the world.
-The highlight of Comic Relief's appeal is Red Nose Day, a bienniel telethon held in March, alternating with Sports Relief.
+The UK Comic Relief is committed to helping end poverty and social injustice in the UK and around the world.
+The highlight of Comic Relief's appeal is Red Nose Day, a biennial telethon held in March, alternating with Sports Relief.

 In 2015, Robbie participated in a sketch where the National Board (Stephen Fry, Miranda Hart and Sheridan Smith) judges participants who want to become Britain's National Treasure.
 Robbie has to compete against David Walliams, David Gandy, Sheryl Cole, Russell Brand, Thierry Henry and the Chuckle Brothers, but the board can't make a choice.